Best Pod Coffee Maker Reviews: 8 Capsule Machines Worth Getting

 This single serve coffee machine heats in just 25 seconds, then employs Nespresso’s patented extraction system and a 19 bar pump to guarantee a flavorful espresso and thick layer of crema every time.

 Upon completion of brewing, the machine automatically ejects the spent capsule into the waste bin, and the machine powers down automatically after 9 minutes.
 A 24 oz water tank ensures you can brew up to 9 coffees before a refill.

-With such a variety, we couldn’t choose just one best pod coffee machine
+With such a variety, it was tough to choose the best pod coffee machine.

-If you’re a lover of coffee and espresso, we recommend the Breville-Nespresso Vertuo, the only machine on the market, to deliver both with remarkably high quality.
-For fans of coffee exclusively, our runner up, the Keurig K Classic, offers reliable and convenient K Cup coffee at a price that will fit any budget.
+But, if you’re a lover of coffee and espresso, we recommend the Breville-Nespresso Vertuo, the only machine on the market, to deliver both with remarkably high quality.

 Yes, you can buy refillable Nespresso capsules, though they are less common than refillable Keurig K Cup capsules.

 Keurig coffee will taste more watery if the piercing needle is clogged, which causes the water to run around the K Cup and into your mug without extracting any coffee.

 You can reuse some coffee pods.
 Nespresso capsules can still produce a tasty brew the second time, but a second brew from a Keurig K Cup will be very weak (5).

 The different types of coffee pods include capsules and ESE pods.
 Learn about the difference between each type here.
 Please note that coffee capsules such as the ones used in Nespresso machines and Keurig coffee machines are different from actual coffee pods aka ESE pods.
 Here’s our guide on what coffee pods are, their history, and their pros and cons.